-Issue – return resultant set of policy, RSOP, as a user without administrative rights.
+Issue: return a Resultant Set of Policy, RSOP, as a user without administrative rights.

 Why?
 Because you have to launch the Command Prompt as Administrator, an account for which there is no Group Policy applied!
 If you don’t run as administrator you’ll not get a full set of policies.

-Solution: Slap the user name in there.
+Solution: Fire up the command prompt and lap the user name in there!
 Oh and CD it out to a folder in your profile or in root for easier non UAC protected access.
 I always make a temp folder in the root of C, old man over here.
 Next up use /h for saving output to HTML and make up a filename ending in .html for viewing in a browser.
 More commands here – gpresult commands.
 Launch your newly created file in Internet Explorer and click Allow Blocked Content when prompted.
 There you have it, full computer and user policies for the current active non administrator user!

-Sample code for outputting RSOP to an HTML file for a non admin user
+Sample command for outputting RSOP to an HTML file for a non admin user